wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dwarf-dvergr.md

 1. They obey a gigantic dark crystal, which they worship.
 1. They are thralls to mind flayers.
 1. They plotted 50% of the wars in the area, but most people don’t know.
-1. Their home base is actually in an other dimension.
+1. Their home base is actually in another dimension.
 1. They plan to seal the area.
 1. Their slaves are going to revolt.